msp-nyd/exercise-dms/README.md

-# Migrating legacy denormalized data from CSV file into a normalized dimensional schema
+# Migrating legacy denormalized data from CSV file into a dimensional schema

 ## Requirement
 - Ubuntu VM or EC2 with Ubuntu Image